Jun Ji-hyun: 2006–2010: Hollywood debut

 In late 2006, it was announced that Jun would be making her long-predicted jump to Hollywood as the lead role in Blood: The Last Vampire.
 She went through three months of hard training to play the sword-wielding martial arts heroine.
 During the filming and promotions for the movie prior to its 2009 release, she adopted the Westernized name Gianna Jun.
-Jun then launched her own luxury jeans brand in 2008, named "Gianna by True Religion", her first celebrity line.
+Jun then launched her own luxury jeans brand in 2008, named Gianna by True Religion, her first celebrity line.
 She was reportedly involved in every stage of their production, from design to deciding on fit and wash and their decoration with accessories.

 For the film A Man Who Was Superman, Jun cut off her signature long silky hair to play a cynical documentary producer who meets an odd, Hawaiian-shirt-clad modern-day hero who battles urban apathy and preaches the virtues of lending a hand.
 Of initially feeling pressured at the opportunity to work with acclaimed actor Hwang Jung-min, she said, "Although luck was probably involved, I think it's destiny for an actor to 'meet' new work.
 On the first day I met him, I realized that I have much to learn from him, not only from his acting, but also as an individual."

-At a promotional event for the film Blood: The Last Vampire in 2009.
+Jun at a promotional event for the film Blood: The Last Vampire in 2009.

 In 2010, she acted opposite Chinese actress Li Bingbing in the English-language film Snow Flower and the Secret Fan, based on Lisa See's bestselling novel of the same name, which was directed by Wayne Wang (The Joy Luck Club).
 The film, set in remote 19th-century China, features the lifelong friendship between two women, Lily and Snow Flower, and their imprisonment imposed by the strict cultural codes of conduct for women at that time.
 She was photographed by Annie Leibovitz for the July issue of the American edition of Vogue, the first Korean actress to be included in the iconic fashion magazine.